 Bogota VS Medellin VS Cali VS Cartagena

 Safety in Colombia improves every day.
 But don’t forget you will travel to South America.
 Your iPhone 8 represents 2 or 3 times a monthly average wage.
-Petty thefts are not unusual in the largest cities of Colombia.
+Petty thefts are not unusual in the largest cities in Colombia.
 Follow the basic rules of safety and common sense to keep your valuables safe 😉

 Colombians love partying.
 Hence, they organize many events all year long.
 It’s the best way to experience the fantastic Colombia vibe.